systelab/systelab-components/README.md

 npm publish
 ```

-Be careful because temporary folders will be created (build, css, html, widgets,...) and this files should be untracked as it is specified in the gitignore file.
+Test Be careful because temporary folders will be created (build, css, html, widgets,...) and this files should be untracked as it is specified in the gitignore file.